-Alternate Character Interpretation: Although he's presented as/intended as an Antihero, for a large part of the book, the Count is, arguably, a Villain Protagonist.
+Alternative Character Interpretation: Although he's presented as/intended as an Antihero, for a large part of the book, the Count is, arguably, a Villain Protagonist.
 He does manipulate a greedy wife into poisoning almost every single member of her family, including one Kick the Dog moment outside the count's immediate control where she poisons her nine-year-old son.
+His revenge scheme even include killing his former lover's son and he made a point that his revenge aimed every child of mature age.

 Marty Stu: Arguably protected by Grandfather Clause, but think about it; the Count himself spends several years in prison, and in the meantime, obtains permanent night vision and manages to become a master of every common-for-the-day fighting style and several languages.
 Though to be fair, the latter two (mastery of multiple fighting styles and his fluency in languages) aren't impossible and in fact an educated man of the 19th century as Dantes became as the Count would be expected to speak multiple languages.
 Furthermore, he knew several languages as a sailor (Spanish, Italian, and probably bits of other languages), and one can image that he may have learned a little about fighting back then, too, meaning that the only unrealistic aspect is his night-vision.
 Arguably, just a case of tropes aren't bad.